Microchip-MPLAB-Harmony/usb_apps_host/apps/cdc_basic/readme.md

 ## <a name="config_title"></a> Configuring the Hardware

-### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

-- Connect the USB device to the "TARGET USB" connector (J201) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
-- LED1 on the board is controlled by the attached USB CDC device.

-### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)
-- Install a jumper in the J13 header to drive the VBUS line in Host mode.
-- Connect the USB device to the USB micro-AB connector J12 using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
-- LED1 on the board is controlled by the attached USB CDC device.

-### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)

-- Connect the device to the Type A connector J5, which is located on the top side of the starter kit.
-- LED1 on the board is controlled by the attached USB CDC device.

 ### <a name="config_2"></a> [SAMD21 Xplained Pro Board](https://www.microchip.com/developmenttools/ProductDetails/atsamd21-xpro)

 - Jumper titled "PA03 SELECT" must be shorted between PA03 and USB_ID (positions 2 and 3)